jpvantelon/sysext-bakery/README.md

 The current focus is on Docker and containerd, contributions are welcome for other software.
 See the section at the end on how to bundle any software with the Flix and Flatwrap tools.

+## Fork

+This is a fork providing the latest version of Docker and Docker compose.

 ## Systemd-sysext

 The `NAME.raw` sysext images (or `NAME` sysext directories) can be placed under `/etc/extensions/` or `/var/lib/extensions` to be activated on boot by `systemd-sysext.service`.